 As some dental emergencies are time-sensitive, we strongly encourage you to contact our emergency dentists as quickly as possible to receive treatment.

 If you have sustained trauma or injury to your head or neck, a broken jaw, or another serious injury call 911 or visit the emergency room immediately, even if you may also need treatment from our dentists.

 To learn more about emergency dental care and to meet with our emergency dentists, call our office today at 586-685-0880.

 Broken & Cracked Tooth Repair

 When you have a broken tooth or a cracked tooth, it is important to address the damaged tooth as soon as possible to avoid further complications or infections.
 Broken and cracked teeth can lead to infection of the gums as well as damage to neighboring teeth if not taken care of quickly.
-At Ray McKinley DDS you can get emergency dental care for your cracked or broken tooth and avoid additional oral health complications.
+At Brittany McKinley-Holloway DDS you can get emergency dental care for your cracked or broken tooth and avoid additional oral health complications.